moni97/Blind75/Arrays&Hashing/Longest Consecutive Sequence/README.md

 Notes:
 1. Use sets, as lookup/inset/delete all are O(1)
 2. Start counting the length when the element is the starting of the sequence.
+3. Loop until the current element plus the current legnth is in the nums(which is a set).

 Runtime